Applying for Indefinite Leave to Remain in the Exceptional Talent or Promise Category

 Contact our Exceptional Talent ILR Immigration Lawyers

-For advice about extending your stay in the UK as a Tier 1 Exceptional Talent/Promise migrant or for ongoing advice and support throughout your period of leave, reach out to our immigration barristers on 0203 617 9173 or via our enquiry form.
+For advice about extending your stay in the UK as a Tier 1 (Exceptional Talent/Promise) migrant or for ongoing advice and support throughout your period of leave please contact our immigration barristers on email@example.com.
+Alternatively, you can reach our immigration barristers on 0203 617 9173 or via our enquiry form.